course-details-portlet

 Skills

-• Can argue independently, to the point and systematically and evaluate sources of information
+• argue independently, to the point and systematically about topics treated in the course, based on principles for critically evaluating sources

 General competencies

-• Can identify environmental and ethical challenges related to technological products and solutions
+• identify environmental and ethical challenges related to technological products and solutions

-• Can reflect critically on challenges in society related to sustainability in technology
+• reflect critically on challenges in society related to sustainability in technology

 Learning methods and activities